PersiaML/tutorials/src/customization/index.md

 - k8s launcher: Kubernetes launcher is easy to deploy large scale training.
 - docker-compose launcher: Docker compose is the other way like `k8s` but is more lightweight.
 - honcho launcher: A Profile manager that need to build PERSIA in manually(Currently persia can build in linux, macos, windows10.).
-It is hard for inexperienced person to install the requirement.But is friendly to developer to develop and debug.
+It is hard for inexperienced person to install the requirement.
+But is friendly to developer to develop and debug.

 ### k8s launcher